Canvas FAQ

 Semesters and Sections

-Sections are a group of students that have been organized for administrative purposes.
-When users are enrolled in a course, they are enrolled in one of the sections of that course.
+Sections are groups of students organized for administrative purposes.
+When users enroll in a course, they are enrolled in one of its sections.
 It is possible to place more than one section in a course, but it is not possible to put sections within sections.
 All sections of a course share the same content.

-Each section can have its varied due dates for assignments, quizzes, and discussions.
+Each section can have its own set of varied due dates for assignments, quizzes, and discussions.
 Examples of this feature include a course with sections that meet on different days of the week or in various formats (online vs. face-to-face).

 Sections are also beneficial for TA-based grading and sorting in the Gradebook.
 By default, students are limited to only interacting with students in their section.
 If you would like your students to participate across sections, contact the IT Service Desk for assistance.